TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 57 - 8/22 (Wednesday)
 Finally got the Service Worker lesson done and now I'm starting on the Project 5: Restaurant Reviews.
 This seems like it will be fun.
 I will need to brush up on FlexBox and ARIA and much more.
 So far I have everything setup and my Google Maps API key in place and good to go.
 Let the fun begin!

+### Day 58 - 8/23 (Thursday)
+Spent a good amount of time playing around with Flexbox and ARIA.
+Mostly Flexbox though.
+Trying to brush up so I can make the Restaurant Reviews app responsive and accessible.
+Been spending so much time with JS and other things, I need to brush up the HTML/CSS stuff.